mdmuaj13/TestWebApp/README.md

 ## Installation

 After download/ clone this repository, change the console/terminal  directory to this application folder.

+> Open Xampp and Start "Apache" & "MySQL" service.
+> Then create an database name as you named in your .env file.

 - Run migration first
 ```bash
 php artisan migrate